Mandatory Online Courses

-The Graduate Deans office is here to support and connect the rich and diverse graduate student community.
+The graduate dean’s office is here to support and connect the diverse graduate student community.
 We want to see you thrive in this new chapter of your life.
-The other resources we want to make you aware of are two required online training programs for all SAIC graduate students: Haven Plus and DiversityEdu.
-We are asking all grads to complete both Haven Plus Part 1 and DiversityEdu by September 12, 2017.
+To help you prepare for your transition to the School, we have partnered with online learning resources to provide two required online training programs for all School of the Art Institute of Chicago (SAIC) graduate students: Sexual Assault Prevention for Graduate Students and DiversityEdu.
+We are asking all grads to complete both Sexual Assault Prevention Part 1 and DiversityEdu by September 11.

 In an effort to continually provide the SAIC community with comprehensive safety measures, this course provides tailored sexual assault prevention training designed for graduate students.
 The course contains content that is required for students by pertinent federal and state regulations.

 We understand that some students may be sensitive to the subject matter of this program.
-Participants are asked to play an active role in interacting with the course materials, which involves such subjects such as communication among partners, consent, coercion, red flags, bystander prevention, definitions, statistics and vignettes.
-Feel free to reach out to our Director of Student Conflict Resolution, Mike Blackman, at firstname.lastname@example.org, or 312-629-6725 if you do not feel comfortable completing Haven Plus.
+Participants are asked to play an active role in interacting with the course materials, which involves such subjects such as communication among partners, consent, coercion, red flags, bystander intervention, definitions, statistics, and vignettes.
+Feel free to reach out to our Director of Student Conflict Resolution Mike Blackman at email@example.com, or 312.629.6725 if you do not feel comfortable completing Sexual Assault Prevention.

 - Login with your ARTIC account.
 Your login credentials are the same as your SAIC email.

 - Follow the prompts to create your account.
 Choose “Incoming Graduate Students” as your “group.”